folio-org/mod-reservoir/js/matchkeys/README.md

 Do 'npm install' to install and configure ESLint.

-Do 'npm run lint-goldrush' and 'npm run lint-test'.
+Do 'npm run lint-goldrush2024' and 'npm run lint-test-goldrush2024' etc.

 There are some sample MARC files in the [js/test/records](../test/records) directory.

 The tests are basic at this stage.
-Do 'npm run test' to process the samples.
+Do 'npm run test-goldrush2024' to process the samples.